Qihoo360/safe-rules/c-cpp-rules.md

 示例：
 ```
 int foo() {
-    int a;         // An local object(automatic storage duration)
+    int a;         // A local object(automatic storage duration)
     if (cond) {
         a = 0;
     }